 Florida Housing’s Preferred Grants provide 3% or 4% of the purchase price of the house to use as down payment and closing assistance.
 It doesn’t have to be paid back, but must be used with one of Florida Housing’s first-time homebuyers loan programs.

 Florida Mortgage Credit Certificate Program (MCC)

-There are also national homebuyer programs available to help first-time homebuyers get into that dream house.
+There are also national first-time homebuyer programs available for those looking to get into their dream house.

 One of the most helpful websites to visit is HUD’s.
-“Helping people become homeowners is one of the most important things HUD does,” the site says.
+The HUD site says that “Helping people become homeowners is one of the most important things HUD does.”

-HUD offers free counseling for those concerned about being able to buy a home, and even programs for teachers, firefighters, law enforcement officers and others that offer breaks on home-buying costs under its Good Neighbor Next Door program.
+HUD offers free counseling for those worried whether they’re qualified to buy a home, and even programs for teachers, firefighters, law enforcement officers and others that offer breaks on home-buying costs under its Good Neighbor Next Door program.

 The most common national housing loans are:

 - FHA loans – If your credit score is low, this may be the program for you.
 FHA down payments for those with a credit score of 580 or higher start at 3.5% of the purchase price.
 If your credit score is lower than 580, the FHA requires a 10% down payment to insure the loan.
 FHA loans require mortgage insurance for the life of the loan.